 In January 2014 Togaware began work on EcoSysL to deliver a platform and apps that hands control of personal data back to the individual via new APIs dedicated to personalised data access.
-The risk of widespread and comprehensive compromise, often illegally, is dramatically reduced.
+The risk of widespread and comprehensive compromise, often illegally, is then dramatically reduced.

-We are developing a framework where data is managed locally by an ecoCryb running on a smart device.
+We developed a framework where data is managed locally by an ecoCryb running on a smart device.
 All data is encrypted by the ecoCryb and after authentication the encrypted data is sent to an ecoCloud service hosted on the same device or in the cloud (e.g., Nextcloud on Linode).
 The ecoCloud is the platform for the storage of an individual’s data, and the individual decides how and where this is stored, with solutions to store on their own personal devices (smartphones) or in their homes (e.g., on FreedomBox), but accessible anywhere, anytime, under the individual’s control.

 A number of experimental EcoSysL apps were developed.
 The vision was to provide the same level of services provided by Linked-In, Google, Apple, Facebook, and others—offering the same services on a platform where the individual owner of the data stores personal data themselves, encrypted.